 The 50 Greatest Songs of 2018, Compiled by Martin Canine

-Here is my full list in reverse order for more thrills (accompanying texts will only be available in the main list though):
+Here is my full list in reverse order to build suspense (note: accompanying commentary will only appear in the main list):

 50. Teyana Taylor - Never Would Have Made It